Identify Each Excerpt As Either A Haiku Or A Tercet

 The city sleeps tonight, Underneath a blanket dark, Stars shine ever bright.

 Answer: This is a tercet.
-It doesn't utilize a kigo and lacks the concise, suggestive imagery characteristic of a haiku.
+It doesn't work with a kigo and lacks the concise, suggestive imagery characteristic of a haiku.
 It's a descriptive piece, not meant to evoke a fleeting moment but rather to paint a broader picture.

 Conclusion: Appreciating Poetic Diversity